Skip to main content

 How Safe Are Annuity Issuers in Practice?

-The major annuity issuers, particularly those that fund structured settlements, are among the most financially stable institutions in the country.
 AM Best, the primary insurance rating agency, assigns ratings that reflect financial health.
 Most major structured settlement carriers (MetLife, Pacific Life, Berkshire Life, New York Life, Allstate Life) consistently carry A or higher AM Best ratings.

 AM Best Rating Meaning